MentorMate/rn-bootstrap/docs/commands.md

-# Command Reference for mm-rn-cli
+# Command Reference for rn-bootstrap

 TODO: Add your command reference here